1 in 4 Seniors Fall Each Year: Facts About Falling

 • Speaker in the Button

-As you age, the possibility of sustaining grave injuries from a fall unfortunately increases.
-While most seniors are understandably concerned about the prospect of falling, many causes of falls are preventable.
+As we age, the possibility of sustaining grave injuries from a fall unfortunately increases.
+While most seniors are understandably concerned about the prospect of falling, many causes of falls are preventable, and senior fall alerts exist that can automatically send an alert for help if a fall is detected.

-People in the 65+ range are the most at risk due to factors like declining health, diminished eyesight, and weakened bones.
-Falling not only affects the body, but it also changes the mind because many seniors who experience a fall become reclusive and depressed.
+Seniors and elderly adults in the 65+ range are at the most at risk due to factors like declining health, diminished eyesight, and weakened bones.
+Falling not only affects the body, but it also changes the mind because many seniors who experience a fall become anxious and depressed.
 It is important to know the latest facts about falling in order to learn how to reduce your fall risk.

 Facts & Statistics About Falling

-These statistics are not a death sentence, but they represent how common falling is within the older population.
+These statistics illustrate how common falling is within the older population.
 This is why it is so important to take steps to prevent falls.

 You are 1.14 times more likely to fall if you lead a sedentary lifestyle.